Prince Harry says U.K. tabloid court battle is "not just about me"

 Last year, on the eve of another scheduled trial, Rupert Murdoch's U.K. tabloid publisher NGN agreed to pay Harry "substantial damages" for privacy breaches, including phone hacking.

-This trial is expected to last nine weeks and a written verdict could comes months later.
+This trial is expected to last nine weeks and a written verdict could come months later.

 "If Harry wins this case, it will give him a feeling … that he wasn't being paranoid all the time," Royah Nikkhah, royal editor for The Sunday Times and a CBS News contributor, told CBS News on Monday.
 "If Harry loses this case, it's huge jeopardy for him, not just in terms of cost, but in terms of pushing all the way to trial and not seeking to settle.
 So we have to wait and see, but it's high stakes for Harry."